 - Online Collaboration Software: Unless you run your business yourself and handle every task, you’ll eventually need a platform in which to delegate tasks and complete projects with others who are in different locations.
 This is where online collaboration software fulfills the role of a traditional office environment but in a virtual manner.
 Furthermore, online collaboration software allows your staff to interact with customers via live chat, messages, and other communication methods.
 Depending on the type of online collaboration software, circumstances will vary in how projects are managed, therefore it pays to experiment with different platforms.
 Some of the most popular include Slack, Trello, Teamwork, along with many others.

 - Virtual Phone Numbers: Sooner or later, you may be faced with customers and clients that want to speak with a customer service representative or a staff member.
 While a traditional phone number can fulfill this task for local businesses and low-volume organizations, things become significantly complicated when your virtual business begins to scale.
 That’s why virtual phone numbers are a popular choice to supplement your virtual office.
+Cloud-based phone systems simplify the communication process multiple times and provide customer engagement your business can count on.

 When a virtual phone number is dialed, the call is instantly routed through broadband connections and directed to another phone number (known as the “destination phone number”).
-This means that you can attain a business presence anywhere in the world simply by subscribing with a service provider such as Global Call Forwarding and advertising your virtual business accordingly.
+This means that you can attain a business presence anywhere in the world simply by subscribing to a service provider such as Global Call Forwarding and advertising your virtual business accordingly.
 For instance, if you purchase a virtual phone number in the United Arab Emirates, you’ve enabled Emirati callers to contact your business without obstruction (financial barriers, like long-distance fees or restrictions from their service provider).
 This opens up your business to the world virtually, whereas without these numbers your business wouldn’t have the same global reach that the Internet provides.

 Best of all, virtual phone numbers come in a variety of types, including toll-free numbers.
 By using toll-free numbers and international toll-free numbers, your business gains professional credibility that can separate your business from the competition.